Ravs0nek/Currency-report-sent-by-e-mail/README.md

  4. .github\workflows - folder with yml file (GitHub Actions file)
  5. CurrencyData - excel file with currency rates

+Excel file legend:
+ - green - rate is bigger than week ago
+ - white - rate is same as than week ago
+ - red - rate is smaller than week ago

 Authors:
  - Miłosz Stawiak